 The course listings for degree requirements related to concentration, interdisciplinary, and elective courses are not exhaustive.
-Certain courses that are not on the list can be approved by the JLC and THSP Program Directors to count towards degree requirements.
-To receive approval for substituting a course for a concentration, interdisciplinary, or elective course requirement, the process is as follows: send the JLC/THSP Graduate Advisor a message asking for a course substitution approval with the course name, description, and 2-3 sentences about why it will be useful to your academic or professional pursuits.
-The Graduate Advisor will relay this request to the Program Director for consideration and let you know when a decision has been rendered, typically within 1-3 business days.
+Certain courses that are not on the list can be approved by the JLC MS Program Director to count towards degree requirements.
+To receive approval for substituting a course for a concentration, interdisciplinary, or elective course requirement, please complete the following form: https://american.col.qualtrics.com/jfe/form/SV_3KjVAmaNBLdhDUi.
+Be prepared to answer questions about the course including: the course name, description, and 2-3 sentences about why it will be useful to your academic or professional pursuits.
+The Graduate Advisor will relay this request to the Program Director for consideration and let you know when a decision has been rendered, typically within 3-5 business days.
 A course substitution must receive approval before registration for that course can occur.
 This represents an important check to make sure these classes will be allowed to count towards the degree requirements.